 Alex Burgess (Malcolm McDowell) ‘your friend and humble narrator’ leads a violent street gang in a series of assaults, robberies and rapes in an alternate future Britain.
 He is caught and ends up being a Guinea pig for a government sponsored experimental cure for his ultraviolent tendencies.
 The character of Alex is well developed and well acted.
 The alternate future is well detailed and interesting, being far less sanitised than the future in 2001.
 Most of the art work on show seems to be pornographic in nature and the boobs are out in force once more.

-I had never heard of this film before buying the box set and so I was intrigued to see it.
+Barry Lyndon (1975) is a film I had never heard of before buying the Kubrick boxed set, so I was intrigued to see it.
 I was not disappointed.

 Based on Thackerey’s novel and filmed on location at variety of UK stately homes including Castle Howard and excellently narrated by Michael Hordern this is the story of the rise and fall of Irish chancer Barry (Ryan O’Neal).
 Talking of ‘rise and fall’ Leonard Rossitor (also cast in 2001) plays an English soldier with whom Barry has a duel.
 It is the outcome of this duel that spurs Barry to run away with the English army and he is shipped off to Europe to fight in the Seven Years War.
 He ends up in the Prussian army and finally returns to England with a well-to-do fellow Irishman called the Chevalier.
 He sets his heart on and subsequently marries a rich heiress which marks the height of his climb up the social ladder.
 The latter half of the film is concerned with his fall back down.